 Hah!
 This question used to be asked of me so much I started offering coaching to others 'on the side' because I remember what it felt like to be lost and even hopeless about my future.

-I discovered my purpose in my twenties, but it was a very rocky road.
+I discovered my purpose in my twenties, but it was a rocky road.
 For me, it took facing death to start to see things clearly; to recognize the gift of each day; to develop such a strong sense of WHY that the challenges of building a business would never exceed that.

 Q. What are your plans for your tea business?

 Now I am working to grow and thrive beyond that.
 I am taking steps to join the ranks of other b-corporations, a community of businesses that are committed to the triple bottom line (people, planet, profit) and ways we can benefit the global community.
-We plan to expand geographically and to develop a loyal customer base of people who want to be part of this new paradigm of conscious commerce.
+We plan to expand geographically and develop a loyal customer base of people who want to be part of this new paradigm of conscious commerce.

 I want to show upcoming social entrepreneurs that you can do what you love and still make money; that money can be a force of goodness!

-I will continue to work closely with the people of Rwanda to see that we are building a mutually empowering model of poverty alleviation and meanwhile offering the American consumer an opportunity to tap into our deep sense of community.
-I believe that community and connection is the cornerstone of humanity.
+I will continue to work closely with the people of Rwanda to see that we are building a mutually empowering poverty alleviation model while offering the American consumer an opportunity to tap into our deep sense of community.

 Q. How is the COVID-19 pandemic affecting your tea business right now?